 Madness, I know.
 You can read more about their epic adventure here.

-From the airport we continued on to Scottsdale where we stayed for 2 days with my friends dad who lives there.
+From the airport we continued on to Scottsdale where we stayed for 2 days with my friend’s dad who lives there.
 Scottsdale is about a half hour taxi from the airport.

 Just east of state capital Phoenix, Scottsdale is a desert land filled with painted houses that camouflage with the gorgeous landscape.
-Scottsdale isn’t the most popular destination with tourists just yet, I guess because it’s not over developed with opportunity and activity yet but I think that’s what makes it unique.
+Scottsdale isn’t the most popular destination with tourists just yet, I guess because it’s not over developed with opportunity and activity, but I think that’s what makes it unique.
 For the days we were there we relaxed by the pool, went on some beautiful sunrise walks (midday heat is a little too overwhelming to exercise in) and popped into Scottsdale quarter (which is beautiful) for some shopping, obviously.

-Other recommendations in the area: Toms Thumb Hiking
+Other recommendations in the area: Tom’s Thumb Hiking

-After a couple of days relaxing in Scottsdale we began our 3 day roadtrip over to the Grand Canyon with a first stop in Sedona.
-My friend Em had been getting our taste buds seriously tingling for the whole 2 hour ride ready to indulge in apparently some of the best pancakes she’s ever had at Coffee Pot restaurant which we unfortunately found to be closed when we arrived in Sedona.
+After a couple of days relaxing in Scottsdale, we began our 3-day road trip over to the Grand Canyon with a first stop in Sedona.
+My friend Em had been getting our taste buds seriously tingling for the whole 2-hour ride ready to indulge in apparently some of the best pancakes she’s ever had at Coffee Pot restaurant, which we unfortunately found to be closed when we arrived in Sedona.

 Instead we pulled up down the road at Wholefoods and tucked into a wholesome salad before continuing on to explore Cathedral Rock via the Upper Red Rock Loop Road.

 I will never forget the feeling of driving through Sedona.
-The scale of the red rocks and the sheer contrast to any landscape i’d ever witness before was pure magic.
+The scale of the Red Rocks and the sheer contrast to any landscape I’d ever witness before was pure magic.
 I’d seen photos online but it definitely didn’t compare to the sense of awe I felt when we drove through.

 Other recommendations in the area: Devils Bridge Hike, Meteor Crator

-By this point we were chasing the last of the daylight and had to choose between cocktails at Enchantment resort and a 2 hour hike to Devils Bridge.
+By this point we were chasing the last of the daylight and had to choose between cocktails at Enchantment resort and a 2-hour hike to Devils Bridge.
 Due to the girls’ challenge fast approaching and their need to rest up from any strenuous activity, we (wonderful) opted for cocktails and this mad view (see below).

 After watching the sunset over the red rocks at the Enchantment Resort we drove through the last glimmer of daylight through to Flagstaff where we had booked a motel to stay in for the night.
 We stayed at Greentree Inn Flagstaff which was pretty basic but very centrally located and we had a great nights sleep.
 A true American ‘motel’ experience with make your own waffles for breakfast in the morning.
-I think we paid £123 GBP for one night which had two double beds within it.
+I think we paid £123 for one night which had two double beds within it.

 From Flagstaff we drove through to Page where we hunted down the Antelope Canyons.
 Unfortunately our luck was out and it turned out to be on thousands of other peoples bucket lists as well as ours.
 The canyons are operated by tour companies that take you down in groups to avoid over crowding and to, well, manage the crowds.

-Top tip: BOOK IN ADVANCE!
+BOOK IN ADVANCE!

-We were told we could wait around to see if anyone dropped out of the fully booked tours but there was no guarantee of access and we could have been waiting for hours i the desert heat.
+We were told we could wait around to see if anyone dropped out of the fully booked tours but there was no guarantee of access and we could have been waiting for hours in the desert heat.

-Disappointed to say the least, we cut our loses and headed on down to the next adventure on the bucket list – the Horseshoe bend.
+Disappointed to say the least, we cut our loses and headed on down to the next adventure on the bucket list – the Horseshoe Bend.

 Wow wow wow wow wow.